Comparison matrix

 Outage exposureFull

 Bottom line.
 Wait for the utility if the project deadline allows it.
-Bridge with the GX230 if it doesn't — many customers use both, with the GX230 as the day-1 supply and the utility upgrade as long-term backbone.
+Bridge with the DOR if it doesn't, many customers use both, with the DOR as the day-1 supply and the utility upgrade as long-term backbone.

 Get the numbers for your site